Story-loving families will have the opportunity to meet the author behind the colourful Sunburst City Dragons books this autumn.

 Based on tales told to her own children, Jane created this series of fun, rhyming picture books, complete with lovely illustrations by David Robinson, during walks through her local countryside.

-Sandra Silk, Forest of Bowland AONB Project Officer, said: "It's fantastic to know that Bowland's magical landscape was part of Jane's inspiration for her dragon tales.
+Sandra Silk, Forest of Bowland National Landscape Project Officer, said: "It's fantastic to know that Bowland's magical landscape was part of Jane's inspiration for her dragon tales.
 You never know what you might find when you set off for your next adventure!"

 Tom Brown, Reading Development Officer with Lancashire County Council, who is organising the library event, said: "It will be lovely to welcome people to hear Jane tell her fantastical stories at Lancaster Library as part of the national Fun Palace celebrations.
 It promises to be an entertaining event for families of little ones – we can't wait."